Uniguide-AB/Fenix-partner-docs/README.md

 | 500  | Server error                    | _Exception message_ |

 #### Authentication
-All requests _must_ have an header named `Authentication` containing an valid token provided by the system owner.
+All requests _must_ have an header named `Authorization` containing an valid token provided by the system owner.

 #### Locale